oceanprotocol-archive/predict-eth/challenges/challenge-df.md

 - 2nd place: 1,500 OCEAN
 - 3rd place: 1,000 OCEAN

-We will identify winners by the blockchain account they use in the competition (on Mumbai), and allocate the OCEAN to that account on Ethereum mainnet as part of Active Rewards contract.
-We will not be sending notifications by email or DMing (we aren’t tracking that!)
+We will identify winners by the blockchain account they use in the competition (on Mumbai).
+Rewards get distributed as part of DF rewards: we allocate OCEAN to winners' accounts on Ethereum mainnet as part of Active Rewards contract.

 ### 0.2 Key dates

-Challenge-DF it's a recurent weekly challenge.
+Challenge DF is a recurent weekly challenge, as part of DF.

-- Submission deadline: Every Thursday at 23:59 UTC when the Data Farming round finnishes.
+- Submission deadline: Every Wednesday at 23:59 UTC when the Data Farming round finishes.
-- Prediction at times: Every Friday at 00:05 UTC, 00:10, ..., 1:00 (12 predictions total).
+- Prediction at times: Every Thursday at 00:05 UTC, 00:10, ..., 1:00 (12 predictions total).

 ### 0.3 Criteria to win